Regimental Museum of The Royal Welsh

 Llandefaelog Fach, St Maelog Church - 2.8 miles (Historic Church)

-Nearest Accommodation to Regimental Museum of The Royal Welsh:
+Nearest Holiday Cottages to Regimental Museum of The Royal Welsh: